TykTechnologies/tyk-operator/docs/installation/installation.md

 Operator configurations are all stored in the secret `tyk-operator-conf`.

-#### Watching Namespaces

-Tyk Operator installs with cluster permissions, however you can optionally control which namespaces it watches by by setting the `WATCH_NAMESPACE` environment variable.

-`WATCH_NAMESPACE` can be omitted entirely, or a comma separated list of k8s namespaces.

-- `WATCH_NAMESPACE=""` will watch for resources across the entire cluster.
-- `WATCH_NAMESPACE="foo"` will watch for resources in the `foo` namespace.
-- `WATCH_NAMESPACE="foo,bar"` will watch for resources in the `foo` and `bar` namespace.

 #### connecting to Tyk

 tyk-operator needs to connect to a Tyk Pro deployment.
 And it needs to know whether it is talking to a Community